calvinyau/ios-decal-proj4/README.md

 - Kenneth Lam

 ## Purpose
-Help users become more finanicially responsible and save towards a better future.
+Help users become more financially responsible and save towards a better future.

 ## Features
-- Bar to show saving progress for items
 - Allow input of products for saving goals
+- Progress Bars to show saving progress for items
 - Displays total money currently saved
 - Spending and saving statistics
   - Time Statistics: saved in the last week/month/year
+- History of completed saving goals

 ## Control Flow
-- Landing page displays total money saved and items on goals list
+- Landing page displays total all items on goals list
-- Tap the plus button to add a new item and savings goal
+- Tap the plus button to add a new item to save towards
   - Return to the landing page with the new item in the list
 - Tap the item and change the amount of money saved for this item
-  - Tap save to update and return to landing page
+  - Tap update to change the amount and return to landing page
 - Tap the statistics button and see the saving and spending statistics view
-- Tap on total money saved to alter
-  - Tap save to update and return to landing page
 - Tap the history button to go to history view

 ## Implementation

 ### Model
-- ListOfItemsAndSavings.Swift
+- CircleBar (progress bar class)

 ### View
-- MainTableView
+- MainCollectionView
-  - AdjustSavingsForProducts
+- AdjustSavingsForItemView
 - SavingAndSpendingStatisticsView
-- AddProductForSavingView
+- AddItemToCollectionView
 - FinishedProductHistoryView
+- CellView

 ### Controller
-- MainTableViewController
+- MainCollectionViewController
-  - AdjustSavingsForProducts
+- AdjustSavingsForItemViewController
 - SavingAndSpendingStatisticsViewController
-- AddProductForSavingViewController
+- AddItemToCollectionViewController
 - FinishedProductHistoryViewController
+- CellViewController